 Escape the high-season crowds that overwhelm the more popular of the Greek Islands by heading to tranquil Alonissos for a quiet honeymoon or romantic getaway.

-Also transliterated as Alonnisos or Alonisos, this small, authentic Greek isle is renowned for its rugged, unspoiled natural beauty, gorgeous beaches and pristine clear waters, which are considered to be the cleanest in the Aegean Sea.
+Also known as Alonnisos or Alonisos, this small and authentic Greek isle is renowned for its rugged, unspoiled natural beauty, gorgeous beaches and pristine clear waters, which are considered to be the cleanest in the Aegean Sea.

 Stroll the narrow stone-paved streets of Old Alonissos, a charming Greek village that sprawls across the island’s highest point and showcases traditional white-washed houses with blue painted doors and windows.
 Meander beneath balconies decorated with colourful flowers and plants.

 From the hilltop café, enjoy a refreshing drink and be rewarded with panoramic views.
 Wander the ruins of a 15th century Venetian castle and admire the beautiful white chapel.